happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 Our CI is simple:

 0. Using GH settings, force all PRs to be rebased off the tip of `main`
-1. On PR, ensure all tests pass before merge
+1. On Pull Request, ensure all tests pass before allowing a merge

 With these two things in place, we know that all code on `main` was tested.
 No failing tests get into `main` because of tests running on an older version of